Updated September 26, 2019.

 - The franchisor may require that you send a certain minimum number of employees that the franchisor determines to training.

-- In addition, if PTP (as more particularly described in Item 11) is completed at a Popeyes Restaurant that is owned by another Popeyes franchisee, you will have to reimburse that franchisee for certain training costs as described in Item 11.
+- In addition, if the in-house portion of Popeyes Training Program is completed at a Popeyes Restaurant that is owned by another Popeyes franchisee, you may be required to reimburse that franchisee for certain training costs as described in Item 11.

 8. Opening Supplies: $11,500 to $23,000

 - The franchisor estimates that this amount will be sufficient to cover a supply of food, paper products, uniforms, and required training materials for the first one to two weeks of Restaurant operations.